DafnyVSCode/Dafny-VSCode/README.md

 * `Uninstall DafnyServer` Uninstalls the DafnyServer
 * `Restart DafnyServer` Restart the DafnyServer

-## Requirements - Installation guide
+## Installation guide
-* A C# runtime to run DafnyServer.
-Mono should be supported on all platforms that vscode runs on.
-On windows, you can also use .net.
+* The plugin needs a C# runtime to run the Dafny server.
+In case you do not have one, please download one from [Mono](http://www.mono-project.com).
-* [Binary dafny distribution](https://github.com/FunctionalCorrectness/dafny-microsoft/releases), which contains `DafnyServer.exe` and its dependencies. **This and next releases will use a own release of Dafny to support more features, like Refactorings**
+* Install the Dafny VSCode extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=FunctionalCorrectness.dafny-vscode#overview).
+When you first open a Dafny file, the extension will prompt you to automatically install Dafny.
-* The path to the `DafnyServer.exe` set in the user configuration as `dafny.dafnyServerPath` (see the `File` menu on Windows and GNU+Linux, `Code` menu on OSX).
+* In case you would like the plugin to use a different [Dafny distribution](https://github.com/FunctionalCorrectness/dafny-microsoft/releases), set the path to the `DafnyServer.exe` file via the `dafny.dafnyServerPath` user setting.

 ## Extension Settings